mainak-debnath/IntelliBlogger/README.md

+## 📝 IntelliBlogger: AI-Powered YouTube to Blog Converter

+Transform YouTube videos into engaging, professional blog posts in seconds with AI-powered content generation.

 ## 🎯 What is IntelliBlogger?

 IntelliBlogger converts any YouTube video into a well-written blog post using AI.
 Perfect for content creators, marketers, and educators who want to repurpose video content into written format.